 Speeding tickets are damaging to both your driving record and your pocketbook.
 Just how damaging depends on the severity of the offense and the state in which it occurs.
-No matter where it happens, if you get a speeding ticket you should know that your insurance is about to rise -- and not just over the short term.
+No matter where it happens, a speeding ticket will likely lead to an increase in your insurance rates.
+Most tickets won't impact your rates for more than three years, but your rates may increase for up to 10 years if you were traveling more than a few miles an hour over the speed limit.

 The amount that your monthly premiums increase depends on the seriousness of the speeding ticket.
-According to Insurance.com and The New York Times, if you were traveling just a few miles per hour over the limit, say from 1 to 14 MPH over, your insurance rate increase might be as little as 11 percent.
+It also varies from one insurance company to another.
+Generally, if you were traveling less than 15 MPH over the speed limit, your insurance rate increase might be as little as 11 percent.
 For tickets issued to drivers traveling 15-to-29 MPH over the limit, the increase is typically about 12 percent.
-For 30 MPH or more over the posted speed limit you can expect a 15 percent rise and maybe even a dropped coverage notice from your carrier.
+For 30 MPH or more over the posted speed limit, you can expect a 15 percent rise in premiums, if your carrier will still cover you.
+At this speed, your insurer may choose to end your insurance coverage altogether.
+The more tickets you have, the more likely your rates are to increase and the greater the increase may be.
+Your age may also play into the equation.

 Getting a Pass

-Once your rates have been raised you are left with a few options to regain control of the cost.
+There are some ways to regain control of your insurance costs after your rates increase.
 Ask your carrier if there are any available discounts for bundled coverage or long-term loyalty.
 Ask about defensive driving discounts and whether a qualifying course exists in your area.
 If it does, you may be able to reduce your rates by attending a simple eight-hour course.
-If your carrier has nothing to offer, call other insurance carriers in your area, disclose your ticket conviction and request a rate rundown.
+If your carrier has nothing to offer, call other insurers in your area, disclose your ticket conviction and request a rate rundown.
 Compare the rates with your current company and make the switch if the savings are worth it.

 - 21st Century Insurance: How Can a Speeding Ticket Affect Your Insurance Rates?